saraclohisey/lab_handbook/preparing_manuscript_for_publication.md

 - [ ] Have you run the spellchecker manually one last time?
 - [ ] Have you uploaded all files the text references, including the coverletter?
 - [ ] Have you clicked the submit button?
-- [ ] Have you been kind to yourself and others?
+- [ ] Check again: Have you been kind to yourself and others?

 ## Wait for your answer